-- Benjamin J. Cohen (2014), International Political Economy, Massachusetts, Edward Elgar. - Economic Transition: Russia versus China, in Turley and Luke, Transition Economics, two decades on, 2011, New York, pages 300 371. - Gerhard Stahl, Sustainable Development is the Key to the Future, pages 334 340, in Ms. Liu, David Ness, Huang Haifeng (editor), The Green Economy and its Implementation in China, 2011, Hongkong. - Stuck in Transition, Transition Report 2013, European Bank for Reconstruction and Development, www.tr.ebrd.com. - Sonja Opper, New Institutional Economics and its Application on Transition and Developing Economies, pages 389 405 in Eric Brousseau, Jean-Michel Glachant edit.
+- Benjamin J. Cohen (2014), International Political Economy, Massachusetts, Edward Elgar. - Transition for all: Equal opportunities in an unequal world, Transition Report 2016/17, European Bank for Reconstruction and Development, www.tr.ebrd.com, pages 4 23. - The Sustainable Development Report 2016, United Nations, New York, pages 2 11. - Urban China, Toward Efficient, Inclusive, and Sustainable Urbanization, (2014), Report of the World Bank and Development Research Centre of the State Council, the People's Republic of China, Washington.
+Read executive summary from pages 1-120. - Economic Transition: Russia versus China, in Turley and Luke, Transition Economics, two decades on, 2011, New York, pages 300 371. - Gerhard Stahl, Sustainable Development is the Key to the Future, pages 334 340, in Ms. Liu, David Ness, Huang Haifeng (editor), The Green Economy and its Implementation in China, 2011, Hong Kong. - Sonja Opper, New Institutional Economics and its Application on Transition and Developing Economies, pages 389 405 in Eric Brousseau, Jean-Michel Glachant edit.
 (2008) New Institutional Economics, a guidebook, Cambridge. - Salvatore Zecchini, Transition approaches in retrospect, pages 1 34, in Salvatore Zecchini edit.
-(1997), Lessons from the Economic Transition in Central and Eastern Europe in the 1990, London, Kluwer, - Urban China, Toward Efficient, Inclusive, and Sustainable Urbanization, (2014), Report of the World Bank and Development Research Center of the State Council, the People's Republic of China, Washington.
-Read executive summary from pages 1-120. - Dirk Kayser, From Black to Blue: How did the Green Economy evolve in Germany?
-Perspectives on the Development of the Green Economy and Society in German, pages 236 254, in Ms.Liu, Mike Henry and Huang Haifeng, edits, 2014, Towards a Green Economy, Singapore.
+(1997), Lessons from the Economic Transition in Central and Eastern Europe in the 1990, London, Kluwer,